HydraMeshnet/developer-portal/sdk/tutorial_ssi_contract.md

 <!-- tabs:end -->

 #### Step 7.
-Creating a DAC Transaction
+Creating a SSI Transaction

 <div class="row no-gutters">
     <div class="col-6 pr-3">
         To store the hash on the blockchain, you need to put it in a transaction.
-Since storing a hash is part of the layer-2 architecture, this is called a DAC transaction.
+Since storing a hash is part of the layer-2 architecture, this is called a SSI transaction.
 Once accepted, the timestamp of the block containing the transaction proves that the content was created before this time.
         <br><br>
-        A single DAC transaction consists of one or multiple <a href="/#/glossary?id=dac-operation">DAC operations</a>.
+        A single SSI transaction consists of one or multiple <a href="/#/glossary?id=ssi-operation">SSI operations</a>.
 Registering a hash - or Proof of Existence - is an example of such an operation.
     </div>
     <div class="col-6">
         <div class="alert alert-info pb-0 mb-0">